 Taking into consideration the spread of Covid-19 and the related difficulties in travelling, the WLA SRMC have made the decision to temporarily relax the requirements with regards to WLA-SCS certification audits.
-For additional information please see the WLA-SCS Crisis Management Guidance below and the accompanying form for remote audit requests.
+For additional information please see the WLA-SCS Crisis Management Guidance below.

 The security of a lottery will always play a critical role in maintaining the confidence and trust of the public in its lottery games.
 Therefore, it is vital that a lottery organization develops and maintains a visible and documented security environment in order to achieve and sustain public confidence in its operations.

 The WLA Security Control Standard (WLA-SCS) is the only internationally recognized security standard for the lottery sector.
 It is designed to assist WLA members to obtain a level of security control in line with generally accepted best practices and to enable an increased reliance on the integrity of their operations.
 The WLA-SCS specifies the required practices for an effective security management structure by which a lottery may maintain the integrity, availability, and confidentiality of information vital to its secure operation.

 A security and risk management framework, such as the WLA-SCS, is established by comparing current security and integrity practices used in the industry with those approved by lottery security experts.
 The WLA-SCS is developed and maintained by the WLA Security and Risk Management Committee, a group of lottery security experts appointed by the WLA Executive Committee.